Links

 Title: The name or label of the action.
 Modify the Title to provide more of a description of the action's specific purpose or function.
 The Title will display on the Action overview page.

-Handler: The handler determines whether the email will be sent Before or After the MongoDB query mechanism (that is, before or after your submission is saved to the database).
+Handler: The handler determines whether the action will be sent Before or After the MongoDB query mechanism (that is, before or after your submission is saved to the database).
 If you select both, it will run twice, once before your submission is saved and once after.

 Method: The Method determines when to run this action on a form.
 Select which system events will trigger this action: